What's on

 • Entry to Kylemore Abbey and Victorian walled garden

-• Visit to Connemara National Park
+• Connemara National Park visit

-• Village break
+• Village break on the return leg

 What’s Not Included